 - 1. Slave mode with playback start being triggered by timecode.
 SADiE will wait until a short sequence of valid timecode frames are read before starting playback thereafter SADiE's playback speed is determined by the audio clock setting.
 For SADiE to remain in sync with the timecode, you need to ensure that the source for SADiE's audio clock and the source of timecode are synchronous.
 If these drift or change, then there are a number of ways of handling (or ignoring) the change. - 2.
-Slave mode with playback of the master machine being controlled by SADiE over 9-pin.
+Slave mode with playback of the master machine being controlled by SADiE over 9-pin (not available in Native Sync Mode).
 The SADiE interface passes the Play command to the master machine; the master machine enters playback; thereafter the situation is the same as above. - 3.
-Slave mode with SADiE as a 9-pin slave.
+Slave mode with SADiE as a 9-pin slave (not available in Native Sync Mode).
 SADiE's transports and record enables are controlled by another device.
 The master device determines when SADiE goes into play and will usually pass timecode to SADiE over the 9-pin connection.